Froggi22/Rat-God/README.md

 Labs:           Normal Map | Interactive Map | Basement Map | 1st Floor Map | 2nd Floor Map | 3D Map
 Woods:          Normal Map | Hidden Stashes | Interactive Map
 ```

+## Permissions
+Rat God requests a few permissions.
+Some are these are required for the bot to be able to function as intended.
+Here are the permissions requested by the bot with an explanation of what the use-case is:
+- Send Messages (Replying to a mention with its prefix)
+- Send Messages in Threads (Replying to a mention with its prefix, but in threads this time)
+- Embed Links (Sending embeds & embedding links to images)
+- Attach Files (Unsure if required, will update soon)
+- Read Message History (Unsure if required, will update soon)
+- Add Reactions (Not required.
+For future expansion)

 ## Contributing